Target Exam

 Explanation:

-It is a ratio that deals with the servicing of interest on loan.
+Interest Coverage Ratio is a ratio that deals with the servicing of interest on loan.
 It is a measure of security of interest payable on long-term debts.
 It expresses the relationship between profits available for payment of interest and the amount of interest payable.
+It is calculated as follows:

-Interest Coverage Ratio = Net Profit before Interest and Tax Interest on long-term debts.
+Interest Coverage Ratio = Net Profit before Interest and Tax/ Interest on long-term debts.

 It reveals the number of times interest on long-term debts is covered by the profits available for interest.
 A higher ratio ensures the safety of interest on debts.